Vintage comedy about sex in the city has drinking, smoking.

 This filmn was a multi-award winner, perfectly cast from the top down, with Jack Lemmon sublimely conflicted as the passive and unassertive C.C.
 Baxter, a most untypical movie "hero."
 Still, while some critics have rhapsodized that The Apartment only improves with age, many kids and some parents may find it as dated as the stated $85 per month (!) rent C.C. pays for his notorious flat.
 Even with the top-quality scripting, acting, and ambiance of big-city sophistication, The Apartment feels like an artifact from 1950s America -- when sex was kept more private, feminism virtually unknown, divorce was avoided at all costs, and loyalty to one's company (where you were expected to stay a lifetime) a golden rule.
 All outmoded today.
 Still, the moral quandary remains compelling, and you really don't notice that the movie runs two hours plus, which is long for a comedy.
 Young viewers, however, might find the whole thing to be on the talky side.

-Families can talk about the choices C.C. makes.
+Families can talk about the choices C.C. makes in The Apartment.
 How realistic is his behavior in the end?
 What would you do if you were in C.C.'s shoes?

 Ask if the script still has relevance today, in a modern climate of movies like American Pie -- a Hollywood in which a character who refuses to help his buddies "score" and/or cheat on their girlfriends would probably be considered a total jerk.
 Does The Apartment still mean as much as it once did?